 - Insurance companies

-Our faculty are accomplished, with 89% of the full-time faculty in this department having their terminal degree.
+Our faculty are accomplished.
 Several are highly regarded as experts and have been recognized with notable honors and awards.
-And with a low student-to-faculty ratio, you'll be sure to receive an excellent education in a personalized setting with a friendly atmosphere.
+And with a low student-to-faculty ratio, you'll be sure to receive an excellent education in the applied science degree program.

 Outside the Classroom